johnnyji/jekyll_blog/_posts/2016-03-03-performance-optimization-in-reactjs-using-immutablejs.markdown

 <br />
 <blockquote>
   <div>1.
 Rendering to the DOM is insanely slow.
 Avoid it as much as you can. </div>
   <div>2.
-Re-rendering to the DOM is just as painful.
+Re-rendering to the DOM is just as slow.
 Avoid it as much as you can.</div>
 </blockquote>
 <br />